 Upon finding unrecorded cultural resources, descriptive data will be recorded on the appropriate Colorado OAHP site forms.
-Sites previously recorded on abbreviated or unofficial site forms, or where information is outdated or incomplete, must be re-recorded.
+Sites previously recorded on abbreviated, unofficial, or outdated (typically prior to 2010) site forms, or where information is incomplete or the site/information has changed since the last recording (e.g., human or natural activity has changed the site, additional features or artifacts were located, etc.), must be re-recorded.
 A Cultural Resources Re-Visitation Form, or a BLM-approved monitoring form, must be completed, where adequately recorded cultural resources are inspected and are present within the APE.

 Sites partially within the inventory area must be fully recorded.
-[Note: Portions of extensive sites may be excluded from this requirement on a case-by-case basis in consultation with the appropriate BLM archaeologist.]
+[Note: Portions of extensive sites may be excluded from this requirement on a case-by-case basis in consultation with the appropriate BLM Archaeologist.]
 Linear sites will be recorded on BLM linear site forms within the APE.

-Hard datums are no longer required, and are, in fact, discouraged.
+Hard datums are discouraged.
 Virtual datums are preferred and can be based on a permanent or semi-permanent feature on the site, such as a tree or boulder.